The 2025 MDAnalysis UGM (User Group Meeting) will be held in-person across 3 days, November 9th-11th, 2025, at Arizona State University.

 Phoenix Sky Harbor PHX airport has direct connections to all major hubs in the US.

-PHX airport is 5.5 miles (10 minutes by car/rideshare) from the workshop venue
+PHX airport is 5.5 miles (10 minutes by car/rideshare) from the workshop venue.

 The Valley Metro Light Rail connects the airport to Tempe along a West-East axis.
 If your destination is near a Light Rail stop then public transport works well: